BAK2K3/hard-drivers/TESTING.md

 8. **Tooltips**
     * Multiple implementations of the tooltip were tested in order to allow the user to hover on desktop, and both click/touch to allow a persisent tooltip to appear in the Price Table.
-    The current implementation contains `tabindex=0`,which allows users to tab through the benefits and display their relevant tooltip accordingly.
-However, this solution results on the tooltip persisting on 'click', and cannot be 'unclicked'.
+    * The current implementation contains `tabindex=0`,which allows users to tab through the benefits and display their relevant tooltip accordingly.
+    * However, this solution results on the tooltip persisting on 'click', and cannot be 'unclicked'.
 The user must either click/tab to another tooltip or click elsewhere on the page to remove the tooltip.
-While this does not neccessarily diminish the user experience, it is a bug that I would prefer to remove, however I am aware this requires additional knowledge of javascript.
+    * While this does not neccessarily diminish the user experience, it is a bug that I would prefer to remove, however I am aware this requires additional knowledge of javascript.

+9. **Tabbing through the Enquire Menu**
+    * When the user reaches the "Your Request" field of the Enquire Form, they need to tab twice, to bypass the "Github" icon, in order to reach the submit button.
+    * Setting `tabindex=1` to the submit button causes this item to be selected first when tabbing through the document, and results in the user having to press tab more times to reach the submit button.
+    * Given the final input field is a "Free Text" box, pressing the enter button on this form generates a new line, as opposed to most other form inputs in which enter submits the form.
+    * A solution to this would be to add set `tabindex=3` to all elements prior to the submit button, `tabindex=2` on the submit button, and `tabindex=1` on the rest of the footer icons.
+    * This solution seems long winded, and would potentially result in unexpected results and goes against the recomendation to [not use tabindex=1+](https://developer.paciellogroup.com/blog/2014/08/using-the-tabindex-attribute/#:~:text=When%20tabindex%20is%20set%20to,it%20in%20the%20tab%20order.).
+    * A solution to this could also be implemented in Javascript, however additional experience would be needed to attempt this.

 **Other technical difficulties:**